 Actions, today, will shape that journey.

-Information from the past can help us design the journey, but the focus is on a forward direction.
-In my view, traditional therapies paid too much attention to the past telling us, at the same time, that it was difficult to alter the past!
+Information from the past can help us design the journey, but the focus is on a forward direction, even if there are a few diversions on the way (small defeats).
+In my view, traditional therapies paid too much attention to the past telling us, at the same time, that it was difficult to alter it!

-Curiosity is one quality that may help us keep looking ahead (if looking from side-to-side!).
+Curiosity is one quality that may help us keep looking ahead (as you look from side-to-side).

 Unlike trees, humans do not stay in one place to be nourished.
 They move about – and not just to restaurants.
 They need a range of nourishments!

 This is my picture of the overall journey viewed from above, as though from a helicopter.
-It is a journey I can take:
+It is a journey that involves some level of risk:

 If I move on out then I am taking the risk of testing my map reading skills.